fhoedemakers/PicoSystem_InfoNes/README.md

 Emulater is bundled with the freeware homebrew game [Blade Buster](https://www.rgcd.co.uk/2011/05/blade-buster-nes.html).

-Look for the latest version in the [releases section](https://github.com/fhoedemakers/PicoSystem_InfoNes/releases)
+See below for instructions how to flash the emulator on the PicoSystem and how to load games.

 Store and play multiple Nintendo NES games on the [Pimoroni PicoSystem](https://shop.pimoroni.com/products/picosystem) RP2040 gaming handheld.
 A menu system is included for choosing your games to play.